Joh’s Journal

-I'd had one of those mornings, in fact one of those weeks, where I intend to “get things done” and nothing much happens.
-I do enough to get by, in fact if I count my completed tasks the number is actually pretty good.
-But I have little sense of achievement.
-I get through my list of tasks but another waits the next day.
+I'd had one of those mornings, in fact one of those weeks, where I intend to “get things done” but nothing much happens.
+I do enough to get by, in fact if I count my completed tasks the number is not bad, but I have little sense of achievement.
+I get through each task but a mountain of others await.
 It goes like that.

-This sense of being on autopilot, that is, no one is flying the plane but yet the plane efficiently delivers travelers to their destination, is very familiar to me.
+This sense of being on autopilot, that is, no one is flying the plane but yet the plane lands, is very familiar to me.

-So back to this particular morning.
-I was scrolling through Instagram while thinking “I must get back to my list”, when I came across a T Magazine post.
-A young Broadway actor was talking about the first time he heard his favorite song, Fire and Rain.
-He describes being five-years-old in a car with his dad who was crying as he listened to the James Taylor hit.
+Back to this particular morning.
+I was scrolling through Instagram while thinking, “I must get back to my list”, when I came across a T Magazine post.
+The post is a video of a young Broadway actor talking about the first time he heard his favorite song, Fire and Rain.
+He describes being five-years-old riding in a car with his dad who was crying as they listened to the James Taylor hit.
 At the end of the story the actor sings.

-If I’m very honest with myself, I am tired of being productive but yet unconnected to what I do.
+I am tired of being productive but yet unconnected to what I do.
 When I'm teaching meditation I always feel alive.
-But with the day-to-day administration of life I can forget what I am.
+But with the day-to-day administration of life I can forget what I am or why I exist.
 And then it takes a young man singing an old song to bring me back to myself.

 Meditation takes us to the refined and subtle layer of existence that is the big T truth of what we are.
 But when our eyes are open and life unfolds we can forget what we experienced inside meditation.
 The intellect can mistake doing for Being.
 But in fact Being is inside doing if we allow, even train, ourselves to experience it.